Grizzly-Den-SDC/QAs/README.md

 # QAs

-# A server containing a database (postgreSQL) that persists information and dishes out information to a rich web app.
+# A server containing a question and answer database (postgreSQL) that persists information and dishes out information to the requesting rich web app.
 #
 #
 #